medusajs/b2b-starter-medusa/README.md

 #### Features

 - **Company Management**.
 Customers can manage their company and invite employees.
 - **Spending Limits**.
-Company admins can assign spending limits to its employees
+Company admins can assign spending limits to its employees.
 - **Bulk add-to-cart**.
 Customers can add multiple variants of a product to their cart at once.
 - **Quote Management**.
-Customers & Merchants can communicate, accept or reject quotes
+Customers & Merchants can communicate, accept or reject quotes.
 - **Order Edit**.
 Merchants can edit orders or quotes - add/remove item, update quantity & price management and more.
+- **Company Approvals**.
+Companies can mandate approvals from company admins before employees can finalize a cart.
+- **Merchant Approvals**.
+Merchants can set up approval processes for orders, ensuring compliance with business rules before fulfillment.
 - **Promotions**.
 Customers can apply manual and automatic promotions to their cart.
 - **Free Shipping Nudge**.
 Displays a component showing progress toward free shipping.
 - **Full ecommerce support**